-My review explains the pros and cons of a Queen Elizabeth cruise vacation.
-I rate the restaurants and bars, as well as the nightlife.
-There are also video tours of the staterooms and restaurants.
-In addition I share insiders tips to help you make the most of your time on board.
-Click on the tabs above to go to each part of this Queen Elizabeth review.
+This review of the Queen Elizabeth cruise ship explains the pros and cons of a cruise vacation on board.
+It rates the restaurants and bars, as well as the nightlife.
+There are also video tours and insiders tips to help make the most of your time on board.

 Queen Elizabeth is a Vista-class cruise ship in the Cunard fleet.
 She was built in Italy and debuted in October 2010.
 Queen Elizabeth is 289 m. / 964 ft. long with room for 2,081 guests.
 That’s almost the same as her sister-cruise ship Queen Victoria, but somewhat less than the famous ocean liner Queen Mary 2.
 Interestingly, because Queen Elizabeth is not a true ocean liner the bow has extra steel plating so it can cope with rough ocean crossings.